-The Shop Module is a dedicated space at the top of a profile where businesses can showcase their products.
-When people visit a profile with the Shop Module enabled, they can scroll through the carousel of products and tap through on a single product to learn more and purchase -- seamlessly in an in-app browser, without having to leave Twitter.
+The Shop Spotlight is a dedicated space at the top of a profile where businesses can showcase their products.
+When people visit a profile with the Shop Spotlight enabled, they can scroll through the carousel of products and tap through on a single product to learn more and purchase -- seamlessly in an in-app browser, without having to leave Twitter.

 We’re starting small with a handful of brands in the United States.
-People in the U.S. who use Twitter in English on iOS devices will be able to see the Shop Module.
+People in the U.S. who use Twitter in English on iOS devices will be able to see the Shop Spotlight.